-- Description of the level of learning outcomes for each qualifications cycle, according to the Qualifications Framework of the European Higher Education Area - Descriptors for Levels 6, 7 & 8 of the European Qualifications Framework for Lifelong Learning and Appendix B Guidelines for writing Learning Outcomes

-Promotion of free, creative and inductive thinking in relation to the content of the seminar:
+- Description of the level of learning outcomes for each qualifications cycle, according to the Qualifications Framework of the European Higher Education Area - $\bullet \quad \textit{Descriptors for Levels 6, 7 \& 8 of the European Qualifications Framework for Lifelong Learning and Appendix B}$ - Guidelines for writing Learning Outcomes - Promoting free, creative and inductive thinking, in relation to the content of the course. - Be able to carry out an overview of the most important sociological studies in the field of body sociology. - To recognize the body as a social and cultural entity. - To recognize the importance of modern medicine in the social and cultural production of self.